 - And if you have more than two offers, it will be even easier to negotiate.

-- In evaluating your two job offers, consider your own personal circumstances.
-As this is the most important factor to help you decide between 2 offers.
+- In evaluating your two offers, consider your own personal circumstances.
+As this is the most important factor to help you decide between two offers.

 - First, review and compare the whole salary packages.
 And not just the base salaries.